 Gideon and Delila raised several children on their farm in Monroe Township, Harrison County.
 Among their many sons was John G. Pfoutz (1851-1923) who married Mary Caldwell (1851-1895) in 1871 and worked a farm neighboring his father’s.
 John and Mary had one son in between a slew of daughters and named him George Washington Pfoutz (1882-1964).
 George married Bessie Sproul (1893-1971) in 1909 and, like his father before him, George worked a farm next door to his own father.

 One of George and Bessie’s sons, Clyde H. Foutz (1911-1977), worked for a railroad as a trackman in is teens, an industry he continued to work in until his death.
 Clyde married Lillian Camp (1919-2001) in the fall of 1939 and the couple began their family in the town of Uhrichsville.
-When World War Two began, Clyde worked for the Pennsylvania Railroad in Dennison and the family lived on the 500 block of Main Street in Uhrichsville.
+When World War Two began, Clyde worked for the Pennsylvania Railroad in Dennison and the family lived on the 500 block of Main Street in Uhrichsville before moving to Dennison, Ohio.
 The couple welcomed five children, three sons and two daughters, by 1945.
-Among their sons was their youngest, Kenneth Lee Foutz, born May 13, 1945.
+Among their sons was Kenneth Lee Foutz, born May 13, 1945.

 Kenneth graduated from Dennison High School in 1963, where he had been a member of the yearbook staff, the Hi-Y Club, Chorus and was active on the track and football teams.
 Following high school he worked for a Dover service station and the Warner and Swasey Company in New Philadelphia.
 Kenneth began his service in the United States Army in late 1967 and completed his advanced infantry training at Fort McClellan, Alabama in January 1968.
 He subsequently completed airborne training and was assigned to B Company, 502nd Infantry Regiment, 2nd Battalion, 101st Airborne Division and sent to overseas service in Vietnam.